nopnop2002/esp-idf-mbedtls/aes_crypt/README.md

 |AES_CTR|Supported|Any|
 |AES_XTS|Supported|Any|

-TF-PSA-Crypto 1.0.0 removes APIs specific to certain block ciphers like aes.h, aria.h, camellia.h, des.h.
+In Mbed TLS v4.0, most legacy cryptography APIs have been removed and PSA Crypto is the primary interface.
-TF-PSA-Crypto 1.0.0 requires the use of the PSA Crypto API according to [this](https://mbed-tls.readthedocs.io/en/latest/getting_started/psa/).
+Mbed TLS v4.0 requires the use of the PSA Crypto API according to [this](https://mbed-tls.readthedocs.io/en/latest/getting_started/psa/).

 # AES_CFB8
 ```